Softwoods

 | Gate posts (typical) | Often +25–50% | Often +25–50% | More load + leverage |

-The calculator then provides the volume per post hole, bags of premixed concrete per post hole, total bags needed, total gallons of water required, and the overall cost of premixed concrete.
+This calculator provides the estimated volume per post hole, bags of premixed concrete per hole, total bags needed, total gallons of water required, and the overall cost of premixed concrete for your project.

 Concrete volume per hole = π × (radius²) × depth.
 Convert inches to feet first, then multiply by the number of holes.
-Finally, divide by your bag yield to estimate how many 50‑lb or 80‑lb bags you need.
+Finally, divide by your selected bag yield to estimate how many concrete bags you need.

 If you don’t want to do conversions, use the calculator below—it performs the math and estimates cost and water.